paulklemm/snr/README.md

 - [ ] 🔥 Add PCA plot including results from ArrayExpress/Kallisto
 - [ ] 🔥 Conduct user studies
 - [ ] 🤖 Create function to add new users

-### Timeline

-Development is divided into sprints to achieve milestones.

-#### Sprint 1.
-Create presentable ⍺ prototype - 31.08

-Create a ⍺ version that is not feature-complete but usable.

-- [ ] 🔥 Include GO-Term analysis
-- [ ] 🔥 Add Metadata structure for each dataset to display in the client
-  - [ ] 🔥 Implement Proper data transfer function between back- and front-end
-- [ ] 🔥 Add PCA plot including results from ArrayExpress/Kallisto

-#### Sprint 2.
-Incorporate public data - 29.09

-Make the prototype near-feature complete for the evaluation.

-- [ ] 🔥 Implement Analysis system of ArrayExpress data using either Kallisto or QuickNGS
-- [ ] 🔥 Include Analyses from QuickNGS
-- [ ] 🤖 Add Similarity Analysis based on ExpressionAtlas
-- [ ] 🤖 Conduct first informal evaluation on prototype
-- [ ] 🤖 Add Icon-visualization of each dataset in table

-#### Sprint 3.
-Include user feedback - 31.10

-Include user feedback and prepare the software for release.

-- [ ] 🔥 Conduct user studies
-  - [ ] 🔥 Respond to user feedback
-- [ ] 🤖 Create function to add new users
-- [ ] 🤖 Create docker images
-  - [ ] 🤖 Docker image for `R` back-end
-  - [ ] 🤖 Docker image for `node` server and client
-  - [ ] 🏝 Docker image for both

-#### Sprint 4.
-Write the paper and release the Software - 30.11

-Write the publication and release the software in public.

-- [ ] 🔥 Maybe conduct second user study
-  - [ ] 🔥 Respond to user feedback
-- [ ] 🔥 Write paper
-- [ ] 🏝 Create project homepage
-- [ ] 🤖 Write documentation on how to set up the infrastructure

 ## Structure of Session